 We know how the advent of telehealth and telemedicine in the healthcare industry has been making a difference in our lives.
 These technologies are going to change the future of healthcare just the way they have impacted it in the present times.
 Over the years, there have been some successful implementations of telehealth software in a few countries.
-Rather large sections of the economy have benefitted from them in the following ways:
+Rather large sections of the economy have benefited from them in the following ways:

 - Improved access to medical care for both critical and non-serious patients in modern and rural areas

 - Timely provision of medical treatment before the patient turns critical

 - Extensive use of technology to monitor chronic care conditions